 Our tester said that the Holborn skirt/leggings combo from Road Rags is possibly the most comfortable item of clothing she'd ever worn.
 The Holborn takes the best aspects of lycra tights - stretchy, form fitting and moves with you - and transforms them into something that you could genuinely enter a pub in without looking like a cyclist.

 Endura's Pro SL Biblongs are excellent: they're windproof, fit superbly, and the pad comes in three widths, offering a little customisation.

 At the core of the longs is the four-way stretch windproof, breathable fabric with DWR (Durable Water Repellent) finish front and seat panels.
 This panelling of fabrics gives the longs a very comfortable fit.
-On the bike, they fitted me perfectly with no bunching of material at the back of the knee.
+On the bike, they fitted our tester perfectly with no bunching of material at the back of the knee.

 Leg warmers aren't just winter cycling clothing - not in Britain anyway.
 This means that a good pair are worth their weight in gold, these Castelli Thermoflex Leg Warmers something of a bargain.

 We can't possibly talk about winter cycling clothing without turning our attention to socks.
 The Dexshell Ultra Dri Sports socks work really well to keep your feet warm and dry.
 With a waterproof breathable Porelle membrane construction, high calf cuffs that grip your shins and repel water as well as can be expected, and a merino inner for warmth, they're a great option for sodden cold days.